 You can prioritise quality over quantity

-The money you would have spent catering for all those guests is back in your pocket!
+The money you would have spent catering for all those extra guests is back in your pocket!
 With greater flexibility in how you divvy up your budget, you’ll be able to have all the wedding details you’ve been dreaming of and even consider more luxurious experiences for your day (or your honeymoon, just saying).

 You can DIY to your heart’s content

 Got plans to make your own wedding invitations or thank you gifts?
 When you’re crafting in smaller quantities, those DIY projects you’re excited about never become a chore you’re sorry you signed up for.
-Limited run productions of handmade details keep the enthusiasm high and the meltdowns low!
+This keeps the enthusiasm high and the glue gun triggered meltdowns low!

 Every detail can be personalised

 Cookie cutters begone!
 From music to menus, you can tailor everything to suit the tastes of those in attendance.
-There’s more opportunity to consider alternative wedding venues and quirky details, which is perfect if you’re the nontraditional type.
+There’s more opportunity to consider alternative wedding venues and unique details, which is perfect if you’re the nontraditional type.
 Being able to customise to this level will make your wedding day truly one-of-a-kind.

 There’s nothing quite like the feeling when your wedding day arrives.
 Whether you decide on a big or small celebration, making a lifelong commitment to one another and sharing the experience with your family and friends is guaranteed to be special!